 Through the participation of an international group of artists, En Plein Air challenges the kinds of work traditionally associated with public art—sculptures and murals—by presenting freestanding, outdoor paintings that can be viewed in the round and in dialogue with the surrounding landscapes.

 Ei Arakawa (b.
 1977, Iwaki, Fukushima Prefecture, Japan) is known for performances that often incorporate previous artwork or collaborations with other artists.
-For the High Line, Arakawa installs at 26th Street a new singing LED painting, a translation of Gustave Courbet’s 1872 and 1873 paintings, both titled La truite (The Trout).
+For the High Line, Arakawa installs at 26th Street two new singing LED paintings, a translation of Gustave Courbet’s 1872 and 1873 paintings, both titled La truite (The Trout).
 Brought to life by an electric current, the trout emerges from the lush vegetation of the park as an illuminated canvas.
 The paintings perform a song that suggests connections between the art world of 19th century France—contemporary to Courbet—and the global art world today.
 The song’s lyrics were written by Ei Arakawa & Dan Poston; the music was composed by Forrest Nash.

 Firelei Báez (b.
 1981, Santiago de los Caballeros, Dominican Republic) references European decorative arts spread by colonial empires.
 Located at 20th Street, Báez’s installation, 19.604692°N 72.218596°W, depicts a sinking ruin of the Haitian Sans-Souci Palace ruin that appears to sink into the ground.
 In this ongoing body of work, Báez examines incarnations of Sanssouci: the 18th century Rococo palace built by Frederick the Great, the palace of Haitian Revolution leader and proclaimed first King of Haiti Henri Christophe, and Haitian revolution leader Jean-Baptiste Sans Souci, who was assassinated by Henri Christophe.